dltronix/dltronix/README.md

 - 👀 I’m interested in Penetration Testing and Red Teaming.
 - 🌱 I’m currently learning Python and GoLang for security projects.
 - 💞️ I’m looking to collaborate on Web Application Security and Penetration Testing automation and Home Automation Hacking.
 -    I recently built a MiSTer FPGA retro gaming machine and am currently pursuing the OSCP certification.
 - 📫 How to reach me:
-- X/Twitter: @IllusionEvolves
+- X/Twitter: @IllusionEvolves #FPGA

 Hack The Planet! :)